NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Although performance analysis should be informed by measurements, I do not delve into how to use DevTools to measure performance or what metrics to use.
 Please check other articles for that.
-Instead, I focus on the why behind many optimizations and the interaction between different ones.
+Instead, I focus on presenting how many optimizations work and the positive and negative interactions between different optimizations.

 ## Table of content